vanhoangkha/Networking-fundamentals/Day40_DHCP.md

 1) DHCP DISCOVER

-- Are there any DHCP Servers in this NETWORK?
-I need an IP ADDRESS ?
+- Are there any DHCP Servers in this Mạng?
+I need an Địa chỉ IP ?

 ![image](https://github.com/psaumur/CCNA/assets/106411237/70f7fc01-3222-4fec-8bd3-8b96cfbc086f)